DirectoryTree/LdapRecord-Docs/laravel/v3/auth/testing.md

 ]);
 ```

-On the second line, we're creating our fake LDAP user who will be signing into our application.
+On the second line, we're creating our fake LDAP user who will be signing in to our application.
-You'll notice that we assign the attributes that are inside of our `sync_attributes`
+You'll notice that we assign the attributes that are inside our `sync_attributes`
-specified inside of our `config/auth.php` file, as well as the users `objectguid`.
+specified inside our `config/auth.php` file, as well as the users `objectguid`.

 > If you're using OpenLDAP, the `objectguid` field may be `entryUUID` or `uid`.